By Marcin Wojtyczka

 Wave height

-Wave height is a distance measured from the trough to the crest of the wave.
+Wave height is the distance measured from the trough to the crest of the wave.
 The wave forecasts typically show significant wave height (SWH), which is the average height of the highest one-third of all waves measured.
-A theoretical maximum wave height possible is approximately equal to two times of SWH!.
-So when the marine forecast says seas 3m you should expect waves up to 6m.
+A theoretical maximum wave height possible is approximately equal to two times SWH!.
+So when the marine forecast says seas 3 m you should expect waves up to 6 m.
 Example for SWH of 3 meters:

 Wave period

-As waves move farther away from their source region, their wave length and period gradually increase.
+As waves move farther away from their source region, their wavelength and period gradually increase.
 Therefore, waves with long periods, greater than 10 or 12 seconds, are arriving from a distant source and are considered swell.
-Swell period determines how fast a swell will propagate across the open ocean.
+The swell period determines how fast a swell will propagate across the open ocean.

 Formulas: